amihaiba/elta-project/README.md

 Using minikube, I've initiated a cluster with the 2 namespaces mentioned above.

 ### Kuberentes resources
-  •Jenkins deployment aswell as a service for it's GUI and for it's agents
+   • Jenkins deployment aswell as a service for it's GUI and for it's agents
-  •Persistent volume for jenkins' data, aswell as a pv claim for it's deployment.
+   • Persistent volume for jenkins' data, aswell as a pv claim for it's deployment.
    •

 ## Extra information
 ### Jenkins plugins used in the project
    • Pipeline
    • Git
    • Docker
    • Jenkins agent

 ## Installation